 HWDSB is located in the city of Hamilton, the 4th largest city in Ontario, Canada.
-The Board has 15 high schools and 94 elementary schools with over 50,000 students.
+The Board has 13 high schools and 80 elementary schools with close to 50,000 students.

 The Admissions Office is the main department in HWDSB to serve international students directly.
-It is located within the Assessment Centre, located on the plaza level above the food court in Jackson Square at 110 King Street West.
+It is located within the HWDSB Welcome Centre, located at 465 East 16th Street, Hamilton, ON L9A 4K6.